iSEngLab/LLM4AG/README.md

 ### D2&D3

 In these two discussions, we discussed the relationship between inference accuracy and assertion type in D2 and the relationship between inference accuracy and focal-test&assertion length in D3.
 In these two folders, we provided the data processing script.

+### D4

+In this discussion, we fine-tuned `CodeT5` and `CodeLlama` on `Atlas` dataset.
+In the folder D1, we provide the script to fine-tune `CodeT5`, and in the folder D4, we provide the script to fine-tune `CodeLlama`.